Jusapa

-The Juche faction, also known by its Korean name Juchesasangpa and Korean abbreviation Jusapa, was a political faction within South Korea's student movements that supported the North Korean political ideology known as Juche.
-It was most prominent during the pro-democracy demonstrations of the 1980s, and was part of the wider National Liberation faction.
+Jusapa, an abbreviation of Juchesasangpa which translates to Juche faction, was a political faction within South Korea's student movements that supported the North Korean political ideology known as Juche.
+It reached peak prominence during the pro-democracy demonstrations of the 1980s and was part of the wider National Liberation Faction.

 History

 Background

-After the division of Korea and the Korean War, most of the left-leaning political groups went underground.
-However, as the oppression of democratic protests by the government and the fall of the "Seoul Spring" in the 1980s as a result of the rise of the reign of military general Chun Doo-hwan made fervors grim, the influx of juche ideology occurred.
-The dominance of jusapa became apparent after a fight between groups with different views.
+After the division of Korea and the Korean War, most left-leaning political groups went underground.
+However, as the government suppressed democratic protests and the "Seoul Spring" fell in the 1980s to the rise of military general Chun Doo-hwan's reign, the influx of Juche ideology occurred.
+The dominance of Jusapa became apparent after a fight between groups with opposing views.